 About Aaron Bull Schaefer

 I’m a certifiable renaissance man, gentleman, and scholar.
-I have been working in the IT field since 2002 and am currently employed as a Systems Engineer at Wolfram Research, the makers of Mathematica and Wolfram|Alpha.
+I have been working in the IT field since 2002 and am currently employed as a Senior Infrastructure Engineer at Beatport.
 I earned my Bachelor’s degree in Computer & Information Technology (specializing in Network Engineering) from Purdue University, graduating with highest distinction.
 I am passionate about security, automation, and using technology to make people’s lives better.
 It’s rumored that I may someday rule the world.

 Contact Me